Side Effects of Radiation Therapy

 Over time, your breast may become firmer or smaller.

-People who have radiation therapy to the lymph nodes in the underarm area (axillary nodes) or who have axillary nodes removed may develop lymphedema.
+People who have radiation therapy to the lymph nodes in the collarbone or underarm area (axillary nodes) or who have axillary nodes removed may develop lymphedema.

 Lymphedema is a condition in which fluid collects in the arm, causing it to swell.
 Swelling may also occur in the breast, chest or back.